On this pageOverview

 Architecture

 In most TypeScript UI frameworks, each component manages its own state and effects.
-In Foldkit, there’s a single state tree; every change flows in one direction through the same loop.
+In Foldkit, there’s a single state tree.
+Every change flows in one direction through the same loop.

 This pattern is called The Elm Architecture.
 You don’t need to know Elm — Foldkit adapts it for TypeScript and Effect.